omkarpattanaik/cap-set-version-from-package/README.md

 ![NPM](https://img.shields.io/npm/l/cap-set-version-from-package?style=for-the-badge)

 cap-set-version-from-package CLI is a simple utility for updating  your android build no. and version by using package.json while creating Android App using Capacitor.
+Very Useful in github action for capacitor.

-## Usage/Examples
+## Usage

 ### Pre Requires